dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 > historical processes and project future developments in a more structured way.

 # Meta-identities
 Identities are not static entities.
 They evolve slowly over time.
-All ancient cultures that have survived to the present day (Egyptians, Chinese, Greeks, Indians, Iranians, etc.) have passed through different civilizational epochs, undergoing major transformations along the way.
+Most ancient cultural branches that have survived to the present day (Chinese, Greeks, Indians, Iranians, etc.) have passed through different civilizational epochs, undergoing major transformations along the way.

 The Greeks, specifically, have passed through three major epochs and two major transitions: Mycenaean to Classical to